I love design. Everything about it excites me. Everything that surrounds it is interesting to me.

 I love typography, industrial design, user experience, and visual design.
 I love sound design, landscape design, architecture, service design, information design, organizational design, ikebana, interaction design.
 The list goes on.

-How designers think about the things they make is directly reflected in everything you see around you.
+The designer’s perspective is directly reflected in everything you see around you.
+This is why the focus on perspective is so important.
 Look closely and you can see the painstaking lengths to which the devoted designer will go in order to create something of wonder.
 They have accepted their role as the creator.
 They will bring something into this world, where, before there was nothing.
-It is these painstaking lengths that interest me the most.
-It’s the deep and perpetual work that excites me about design.
-It is the deep work of the designer that is essential.
+It is these painstaking lengths—and these perspectives on design—that interest me the most.
+It’s the deep and perpetual work that excites me about design—no matter what it is that’s being designed.

-John O’Donohue, quoting the thirteenth-century mystic Meister Eckhart: “So many people come to me asking how I should pray, how I should think, what I should do.
+John O’Donohue, quoting the thirteenth-century mystic Meister Eckhart says: “So many people come to me asking how I should pray, how I should think, what I should do.
 And the whole time, they neglect the most important question, which is, ‘how should I be?’”

 If we were to explore one question about design, it would be exactly that: As designers, how should we be?

-It’s an important question because design organizations today are putting all of their chips on short-term design processes—think generally, build quickly, test, learn, and iterate.
-It’s a practice that I absolutely endorse, but not without having one eye always on the long-term, and preferably at a high enough level where you can take in its impact on the wider system.
-Design processes that prioritize short-term thinking prevent designers from anticipating the longer-term impacts of their work.
-It compels them to simply produce work.
-It asks them to remain on the surface.
-They’re essentially told not to get better.
+It’s an important question because design organizations today are putting more of their chips on short-term design processes: think in general terms, build quickly, test, learn, and iterate.
+It’s a practice that I use all of the time too, but not without having one eye always on the long-term and its impact on the wider system.
+Design processes that prioritize short-term thinking prevent designers from anticipating the larger impacts of their work.
+They produce work.
+They’re kept on the surface.

-The Bhagavad-Gita illustrates this nicely.
+For example, the Bhagavad-Gita has been an unlikely source of inspiration for me.
 Arjuna is told that it is his duty to go to war.
-He can’t just refuse to fight because he has a moral objection.
-It’s not just his duty within his role in society, it’s also his dharmic duty.
-He’s given methods to better understand his dharma and the duty he must take up.
-He agrees to rely on what Lord Krishna says: Do what you do, but keep its greater purpose in mind.
+He can’t refuse to fight simply because he has a moral objection.
+It’s not just his duty within his role in society, it’s also his dharma.
+He agrees to rely on what Lord Krishna says: Do what you do, but keep this greater purpose in mind.
+As designers, we’re asked to show up and create things that might be uninteresting to us, or conflict with our values.
+How do we balance that work?
+What can it teach us on a deeper level?

-One perspective—which is still relevant for designers today—was that of Soetsu Yanagi.
+Another perspective I’ve found wonderfully inspiring is that of Sōetsu Yanagi.
 Writing about Mingei in Japan—a folk craft movement similar to Arts & Crafts—he believed that the ordinary craftsperson should be able to produce large quantities of simple, useful, everyday objects.
 Objects that were local to the region in which they were produced, affordable to most, useful, and durable.
 No amount of blind and selfless repetition was too much.
 And this was precisely what the industrial revolution and the machines and factory workers were doing: Mass production of useful, durable goods, with adequate levels of craftsmanship to satisfy the consumer.
+The irony is incredible.

 Today, that durability and usefulness has all but disappeared, and products have become almost entirely concentrated on the benefits to the maker and promoter—not the consumer.
 Similarly, designers are often in positions where their work is of more benefit to the employer, the client, and the advertiser.
-The user and the designer are afterthoughts.
-Their needs frequently are unmet.
+The user and the designer are afterthoughts, and their needs go frequently unmet.
+These situations require new perspectives.

 “Repetition is the mother of proficiency.
 Large demand calls for massive supply; massive supply requires repetitive production; repetitive production eventually results in technological perfection.
 This is particularly true with division of labour, where one skill can be polished to consummation.
 The process of manufacturing consists chiefly of this simple cycle, drawing over and over the same pattern, forming over and over the same shape.
 Those who have mastered these skills are no longer aware of the techniques they use.
 They have become one with the task at hand, free of all self-awareness and thoughts of artistic manipulation, effortlessly applying themselves to the job at hand.
 They may be cheerfully talking and laughing as they work, but most surprising is their speed.
 Speed is necessary if they are to make a living.
 Thousands of times, tens of thousands of times, it is this repetition that frees their hands from thought.
 It is this freedom that is the mother of all creation.
 When I see them at work in this way, I am astonished beyond words.
 They have complete faith in the power of their hands.
 There is not a smidgen of doubt.
 The free flow of the brush, the dynamic formation of the shape, the natural unshackled aura … Their hands appear no longer to be their own but under the sway of some external force.
 This is the secret of their craft.
 Its beauty is the necessary result of mass production.”